Aloe Vera Soft Mushy Leaves — Causes and Fixes

 - 1

-Cut off water right away and slide the rootball free of its pot so you can see the roots directly rather than guessing from the leaves — Aloe roots that are still white to tan and firm mean the mushiness is confined to leaf tissue, while brown or black mush at the roots means rot has already spread beyond the leaves.
+Cut off water right away and slide the rootball free of its pot so the roots can be seen directly rather than guessing from the leaves — roots that are still white to tan and firm mean the mushiness is confined to leaf tissue, while brown or black mush at the roots means rot has already spread beyond the leaves.

 - 2

-If only the leaves are soft but roots are still firm: allow the plant to dry completely in a warm, well-lit location.
-The affected leaves may partially recover or may need to be removed.
-Repot in a coarser, better-draining mix.
+If only the leaves are soft but the roots are firm: let the plant dry out fully in a warm, well-lit spot.
+The affected leaves may partially recover, or may need removal if they don't firm back up, and the plant should be repotted into a coarser, faster-draining mix regardless.

 - 3

-If roots are mushy (root rot): work back along each root with sterile scissors until you reach firm, pale tissue, discarding anything soft or discolored.
-Dust the fresh cuts with powdered cinnamon and let the whole root ball air-dry for 1–2 days before repotting.
+If the roots are mushy, work back along each one with sterile scissors until reaching firm, pale tissue, discarding anything soft or discolored, then dust the fresh cuts with powdered cinnamon and let the whole root ball air-dry for one to two days before repotting.

 - 4

-Remove visibly mushy leaves by cutting at the base with a sterile knife.
-These leaves won't recover and leaving them risks spreading rot to adjacent healthy leaves.
+Remove any visibly mushy leaves by cutting cleanly at the base with a sterile knife — these leaves won't recover, and leaving them in place risks spreading rot or bacteria to the leaves still touching them.

 - 5

-Repot in a very coarse, well-draining mix (commercial cactus mix plus 50% perlite is ideal) in a terra cotta pot with drainage holes.
+Repot into a genuinely coarse, well-draining mix — a commercial cactus mix with an extra 50% perlite added is a reliable target — in a terra cotta pot with real drainage holes.

 - 6

-Don't water for at least 2 weeks after repotting.
-The plant needs time for any cut root surfaces to callus and for the root system to recover.
+Don't water at all for at least two weeks after repotting, giving any cut root surfaces time to callus and the root system time to begin re-establishing before it's asked to take up water again.

 - 7

-Going forward, judge readiness by the leaves as much as the soil — Aloe's thick, gel-filled leaves stay visibly plump for a while after the roots have already used up the available soil moisture, so wait until a leaf you're monitoring shows the first hint of thinning before watering again, roughly every 2–4 weeks in summer and 4–6 weeks in winter.
+Going forward, judge readiness to water by the leaves as much as by the soil — Aloe's thick, gel-filled leaves stay visibly plump for a while after the roots have already used up the available soil moisture, so wait until a leaf shows the first hint of thinning before watering again, roughly every two to four weeks in summer and four to six weeks in winter.

 Prevention

-- Use a terra cotta pot and cactus mix
+- Use a terra cotta pot with a fast-draining cactus mix rather than standard potting soil

-- Let the pot run fully dry before watering again rather than watering on any kind of fixed interval
+- Let the pot run fully dry before watering again, rather than watering on any fixed interval

-- Tip out any water that collects in the saucer right after watering rather than letting it sit
+- Tip out any water that collects in the saucer right after watering instead of letting it sit

-- Reduce watering to nearly zero in winter
+- Reduce watering to nearly nothing through the winter months

-- Keep the plant in a location where the soil dries between waterings
+- Keep the plant somewhere the soil genuinely dries out between waterings rather than a consistently damp corner

 Quick Summary